 We have invested a significant portion of our efforts and financial resources to date into the development and commercialization of our only product, PEDMARK®.
 Our success depends on our ability to effectively commercialize PEDMARK®, and we expect that all of our product revenues in the foreseeable future will be from sales of PEDMARK®.
 Continued commercialization of PEDMARK® is subject to many risks.
 Until we launched PEDMARK®, we had never launched or commercialized a product, and there is no guarantee that we will be able to achieve profitability and cash flow positive based on our sales of PEDMARK®.
 There are numerous examples of unsuccessful product launches and failures to meet high expectations of market growth potential, including by pharmaceutical companies with more resources and experience than we have.
-The long term commercial success of PEDMARK® depends on the extent to which patients and physicians accept and adopt PEDMARK® For example, if the expected patient population is smaller than we estimate or if physicians are unwilling to prescribe or patients are unwilling to take PEDMARK®, or if patients discontinue from use of the medication at rates that are higher than we expect, or if payers decide not to reimburse for our product, the commercial potential of PEDMARK® will be limited.
-Thus, significant uncertainty remains regarding the ultimate commercial potential of PEDMARK®.
+The long term commercial success of PEDMARK® depends on the extent to which patients and physicians accept and adopt PEDMARK® For example, if the expected patient population is smaller than we estimate or if physicians are unwilling to prescribe or patients are unwilling to take PEDMARK®, or if patients discontinue from use of the medication at rates that are higher than we expect, or if payers decide not to reimburse for our product, the commercial potential of PEDMARK®.